 Approximately six days after the weather cleared, they passed through the small town of Vrata in Western Croatia.
 After Vrata, they continued walking for two days and were approached by six Croatian officers in dark green uniforms at around 7.30 pm.
-One of them was referred to as Daniel by one of his partners.
+One of them was referred to as Daniel by one of his partners as the respondent asserted.
 The boss of this group told the five of them:

 “Stop and put your hands down!”